Lagrangian description and quantification of scalar mixing in fluid flows from particle tracks: Data-based advection-diffusion dynamics

 We can now write this in vectorized form.
 Let $c_0$ be an initial scalar quantity and we initialize the respective particle-based description by a vector $\bm{w}^0$ with entries $w_{i}^0$ as defined above.
 The coevolved vector after one time step $\tau$ is then given by

 Here

-where $D$ is the original diffusion coefficient, $\tau$ the time step and $\epsilon$ the scaling parameter of the diffusion kernel. $D$ is fixed, representing the diffusivity of a specific scalar quantity, like a chemical concentration and $\tau$ is constrained by the data.
+where $D$ is the original effective or turbulent diffusion coefficient, $\tau$ the time step and $\epsilon$ the scaling parameter of the diffusion kernel. $D$ is fixed, representing the effective diffusion coefficient of a specific scalar quantity, like a chemical concentration, resulting from a stochastic process on unresolved scales caused by molecular or turbulent motion.
+The time step $\tau$ is constrained by the length of the data.
 According to equation \eqref{eq:onestep} $\epsilon$ should chosen such that $\tilde{D}\leq 1$, see also \cite{degond1989weighted,eldredge2002particles} for respective discussions on the stability of time stepping schemes.
-This condition also ensures that $\epsilon$ is large compared to the diffusion constant $D$.
+This condition also ensures that $\epsilon$ is large compared to the effective diffusion constant $D$.
 Moreover, depending on the distribution of particles, the magnitude of $\epsilon$ should be such as to allow for an interaction of neighboring particles.

 Given the family of computed diffusion matrices $\{\bm{P}_{\epsilon}(t_k) \}_{k=0, \ldots, T}$, we obtain